tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 This document describes an IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.

-Each IPsec peer announces the support of hybrid authentication via SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, generates and verifies AUTH payload using composite signature like the procedures defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

 The approach in this document could be a general framework that for all PQC and traditional algorithms, the combinations of ML-DSA variants and traditional algorithms are considered as instantiations of the general framework.

 Following two types of setup are covered in the draft:

-1. Composit certificate: A single certificate containing a composite key, as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.
+1. Composit certificate: A single certificate containing a composite key and signature, as defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

 2. Dual certificates: one with a traditional algorithm key and one with a PQC algorithm key.
 This method exemplifies a PQ/T hybrid protocol with non-composite authentication, as defined in {{Section 4 of I-D.ietf-pquip-pqt-hybrid-terminology}}.
 In this approach, two single-algorithm certificate chains are used in parallel.
-When X.509 certificates are employed, each chain follows the standard PKI structure, and both chains together provide hybrid assurance without modifying the X.509 certificate format.
-While this method does not produce a single composite digital signature, it ensures that both certificate chains are presented in the IKE_AUTH exchange, validated according to standard PKIX rules, and that each corresponding signature is computed over the IKEv2 signed octets, as defined in Section 2.15 of {{RFC7296}}, thereby cryptographically binding both certificates to the IKE SA.
+Each chain follows the standard PKI structure, and both chains together provide hybrid assurance without modifying the X.509 certificate format.
+While this method does not produce a single composite  signature, it ensures that both certificate chains are presented in the IKE_AUTH exchange, validated according to standard PKIX rules, and that each corresponding signature is computed over the IKEv2 signed octets, as defined in Section 2.15 of {{RFC7296}}, thereby cryptographically binding both certificates to the IKE SA.

 # Conventions and Definitions